Music of the Rochester Carillon

 The carillon is powered entirely by the force of the performer’s hands and feet.
 Because the tones of the bell sounds are altered by variations of touch, a skilled performer can produce a wide range of sound patterns.

-The art of playing the carillon originated nearly 500 years ago in the area of Europe that now comprises the Netherlands, Belgium and northern France.
+The art of playing the carillon originated more than 500 years ago in the area of Europe that now comprises the Netherlands, Belgium and northern France.

 Carillon music is best heard about 500 feet downwind from the source – ideally, in an open area away from distracting noise.
 The sound is clearest during crisp, cold weather.
 However, carillon music can be enjoyed at any time.